RafaMMas/IberianFishHSMs/README.md

 The package includes a number of models (797) and species (41) across various size classes and activities.
-Among other factors, the available models differ in modeLling technique, sampling site, and the aggregation of data from different locations and rivers.
+Among other factors, the available models differ in modelling technique, sampling site, and the aggregation of data from different locations and rivers.
 The ARGUMENT `Default`, in `ListModels`, indicates which models are recommended based on their performance, generalization ability, and/or development using data that